materialsproject/fireworks/docs/index.rst

    :width: 300 px
    :alt: FireWorks

-*Note: FireWorks is in beta.
-Please be cautious about using it in production environments.*

 FireWorks is a code for defining, managing, and executing scientific workflows.
 It can be used to automate most types of calculations over arbitrary computing resources, including those that have a queueing system.

 Is FireWorks for me?